shihuade/Conformance-Test-Openh264/README.md

     all SHA1 table of each test sequence.

-how to update you test codec
+how to update your test codec
 ----------------------------
         no matter you choose 1 or 2, the macro "WELS_TESTBED" must be enable,so that the reconstrution YUV file will be dumped during the encoding proccess. if you choose 1, you need to open the macro by